MarkusBordihn/minecraft-bedrock-utils/README.md

 ### copy

-The copy commands copies the behaviour pack and/or resource pack of the current directory into the developer behaviour pack and/or developer resource pack folders.
+The copy commands copies the behavior pack and/or resource pack of the current directory into the developer behavior pack and/or developer resource pack folders.

 Example: `npx minecraft-bedrock-utils copy`